Inedo/inedo-docs/Content/proget/api/security/permissions/list.md

 *List Permissions* is available as both a `pgutil` command and an HTTP Request, and will return list describing all configured Permissions.

-:::(Info) (🚀 Quick Example: Listing permissions with pgutil) This example lists all existing permissions:
+:::(Info) (🚀 Quick Example: Listing Permissions with pgutil) This example lists all existing Permissions:

 ```bash
 pgutil security permissions list